Should call centers consider a 4-day work week?

 Ask any employee if they are in favor of a 4-day work week, and their answer might be a definite “yes”.
 But should call centers consider this?

-The traditional 5-day work week has long been the standard in call centers, but in an evolving world of work, it’s worth asking: Should call centers consider a 4-day work week?
-In this blog, we delve into this question, exploring the potential benefits and challenges of adopting a compressed workweek in call center operations.
+The traditional 5-day work week has long been the standard in call centers, but in an evolving world of work, it’s worth asking: Will a 4-day work week in call centers do the trick?

 The Traditional Call Center Work Week